mishakessler/cara-mia-redesign/README.md

 Once you're ready to merge, confirm again that you have the most recent development branch updates:
 > git pull origin development

 Then proceed to GitHub, submit a new Pull Request.
-Confirm comparison is
+Confirm comparison is:
 > from Development to {Your Branch}

 ### React